autocrossblog/autocrossblog_astro/src/content/post/2007/2007-04-07-fuel-cell-time.md

 ---
+tags: [ [ 240z, datsun ] ]
-author: chris
+author: "chris"
 publishDate: 2007-04-07T08:43:17+00:00
+updateDate: 2024-11-15T12:15:17-06:00
+url: "2007/fuel-cell-time"
+excerpt: "Follow the author's journey as they replace the rusty gas tank of their 240Z with an SM2-allowed fuel cell, navigating rules and costs."
 title: "Fuel Cell time"
-excerpt: "Follow the author's journey as they replace the rusty gas tank of their 240Z with an SM2-allowed fuel cell, navigating rules and costs."
-url: 'fuel-cell-time'
-tags:  [ 240z, datsun ]
-updateDate: 2024-11-15T12:15:17-06:00
 ---

 I took the gas tank out of the 240Z down to Manchester Radiator on Wednesday.
 They called me on Thursday to tell me that the tank was in a sad state.
 They dipped it and cleaned it up to find a lot of pinholes and larger holes in the bottom of the tank from rust.
 Rather than repair it they asked me if I could get another one from somewhere.